Ralph Chessť C0224

 Digitized photographs from this collection can be found in the Federal Theatre Project collection.

-Ralph Chessť papers, Collection #C0224, Special Collections Research Center, George Mason University Libraries.
+Ralph Chessť papers, C0224, Special Collections and Archives, George Mason University Libraries.

 Processed and EAD completed by Greta Kuriger Suiter in September 2012.